 With competitive schools, Jordan also recommends joining extracurriculars and programs that align with your dream school.
 In Jordan’s case, that meant participating in a summer program at UPenn’s Wharton.
 He presented at a diversity, equity, and inclusion seminar.
 He even received an invitation to participate on an international panel.
 “Through that [experience],” he shared, “I was able to get a unique perspective from the director of the program, who shared with me some insight about the application process for Wharton.”

 Jordan was even able to use that contact when navigating Wharton’s deferral process.
 In addition to a letter of continued interest, Jordan asked the director of the summer program and some alumni to write him a letter of support, which UPenn received directly.
-Jordan hopes that these extra steps ensure his acceptance to his dream school.

 Overall, Jordan and Angelique felt that CollegeAdvisor made a huge impact on Jordan’s admissions process.
 By providing Jordan with one-on-one guidance through his application, essays, and deferral process, Gabriel and the CollegeAdvisor team helped ensure that Jordan had the tools he needed to succeed.